roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_send.rst

 DESCRIPTION
 ===========

-Send realtime audio stream from a file or an audio device to network.
+Send real-time audio stream from a file or an audio device to a remote receiver.

 Options
 -------